TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/modules/jobs.md

 The Jobs module provides REST endpoints for defining jobs and assigning them to characters.
 It mirrors the responsibilities of the original `jobsystem` resource while enforcing character-based ownership and optional grade tracking.
+Job changes are pushed to clients via WebSocket and external systems via webhooks so they no longer need to poll for updates.

 ## Endpoints